agoutsmedt/website/content/en/post/2022-01-31-extracting-biblio-data-1/index.en.markdown

 ```

 Now that we have the articles, we have to extract the references using scopus “[Abstract Retrieval API](https://dev.elsevier.com/documentation/AbstractRetrievalAPI.wadl)”.
 We use articles internal identifier to find references.
 But we cannot query references with multiple identifiers, so we need to make a loop to extract references one by one.
 We create a `list` where we put the references for each articles (we have as many `data.frames` as articles in our list) and we bind the `data.frames` together, associating each of them to the identifier of the corresponding citing article.[^4]

+\[Modification from November 16, 2023, following a comment by Olivier:\] Another issue with extracting references is that you cannot extract more than 40 references per article.
+If an article has more than 40 references in its bibliography, you need to make a loop in order to collect all the references.

 ``` r
 citing_articles <- dsge_papers$`dc:identifier` # extracting the IDs of our articles on dsge